MozillaFoundation/tiktok-reporter-app-ios/README.md

-# TT Reporter
+# FYP Reporter

-This is the Mozilla repository for the TT Reporter iOS application.
+This is the Mozilla repository for the FYP Reporter iOS application.

 ## Run Locally